Home » Recipes » Sauces + Seasonings » My Mom’s Nuoc Cham Recipe (Vietnamese Dipping Sauce)

 Jar of nuoc mam next to a small dish, half a lime and garlic.

-Once you trust your sight and your taste buds, you’ll be able to create a nước mắm sauce that is perfect for YOU each time!
+Once you trust your sight, your sense of smell, and your taste buds, you’ll be able to create a nước chấm that’s perfectly balanced for you every single time.

 Bowl of nuoc mam with ingredients in the background.

-• Granulated sugar — provides sweetness and a slightly syrupy texture once dissolved.
+• Granulated sugar – Provides sweetness and creates a slightly syrupy texture once dissolved.

-• Water — combined with the sugar to create the base.
+• Water – combined with sugar to create a smooth base.

-• Fresh garlic — my mom says ‘always more garlic’, but start with two cloves.
+• Fresh garlic – My mom says “always more garlic,” but start with two cloves and adjust.

 Selecting Vietnamese Fish Sauce

-Then you’ll find labels referring to Phan Thiet and Phu Quoc, premiere fish sauce producing locations.
-Phan Thiet is a coastal city in South Vietnam and very near where my mother grew up.
-It’s believed to be the birthplace of fish sauce.
-Phu Quoc is an island off the southwest coast in the Gulf of Thailand (it’s gorgeous!).
+You’ll also see references to Phan Thiet and Phu Quoc – two renowned fish sauce–producing regions in Vietnam.
+Phan Thiet is a coastal city in southern Vietnam near where my mother grew up and is often considered the birthplace of fish sauce.
+Phu Quoc is an island off the southwest coast, famous for its high-quality production.

-1. Combine sugar and water in a small saucepan over medium heat, stirring just until the sugar dissolves.
-Set aside to cool.
-(Yep, we just made simple syrup!)
+1. Combine the sugar and water in a small saucepan over medium heat, stirring just until the sugar dissolves.
+Remove from heat and let cool completely.

-2. Stir in the garlic, 2 tablespoons of fish sauce, the juice of one lime and a few slices of chili (if you’re using it).
+2. Stir in the garlic, 2 tablespoons of fish sauce, the juice of one lime, and a few slices of chili.

 Small white dish of nuoc mam next to lime and garlic.